Related publications

 Choosing where to live

-Anyone with a mortgage can have difficulty repaying the loan.
-But older people with interest-only mortgages are particularly likely to be affected.
-If you’re facing trouble with your finances or struggling to repay your mortgage, you can get help to work out your options.
+If you’re facing trouble with your finances or struggling to repay your mortgage, you can get support to work out your options.

 Many older people bought these mortgages along with endowment policies, which haven’t performed as well as expected since the 2008 financial crash.
 They are now finding it difficult to pay off the mortgage at the end of the deal because they don’t have enough money set aside.

 If you have an interest-only mortgage, you’re responsible for putting in place a repayment plan.
 You should review it regularly and check with your lender to make sure your plan is sound.
-MoneyHelper has a mortgage calculator which can help you work out what you’ll have to pay.
+MoneyHelper has a mortgage calculator that can help you work out what you’ll have to pay.
+They also have a savings calculator to help you keep track of your costs and work out a savings plan.

 Check your cover if you took out mortgage protection insurance.
 You might be able to claim if your income has fallen because of illness, for example.